-Apple’s MacBook Pro models have been the best laptops on the market for years with the recent 13-inch MacBook Pro with M1 being the cream of the crop (for now).
-But even the best laptops have their shortcomings.
+Apple’s MacBook Pro models have been the best laptops on the market for years, with the recent M2 MacBook Air and M2-equipped 13-inch MacBook Pro, along with the MacBook Pro 14 and MacBook 16 with M1 Pro and M1 Max, being the cream of the crop.
+However, even the best laptops have their shortcomings.

 As good as they are, you’ll find every MacBook Pro’s weakness is its lack of ports.
-In fact, the 13-inch MacBook Pro with M1 only boasts a headphone jack and a pair of Thunderbolt ports — one of which is used to charge the laptop.
+In fact, the 13-inch MacBook Pro with M2 only boasts a headphone jack and a pair of Thunderbolt ports — one of which is used to charge the laptop.
+Plus, the MacBook Pro 14 doesn't come with any USB-A ports.
 This isn’t ideal for those who want to use, well, any other peripheral.

 Plugable is known to deliver quality USB-C hubs and docking stations, but its USB-C 7-in-1 Hub knocks it out of the park.
 At its price (currently listed at $27) and the number of different ports and features it sports, this USB-C hub is a steal.